KoettingNina/SimuBridge--SOPA-Extension/README.md

 This project focuses on **sustainability related information on SimuBridge**.
 The extensions made allows users to assign abstract environmental cost drivers to specific activities, and further refine these into concrete cost drivers for accurate impact assessment.
 The platform facilitates a deeper understanding of the environmental implications of different operational choices, providing valuable insights for sustainable decision-making.
 To this end, it communicates with the sustainability database software [openLCA](https://www.openlca.org/) and the business process simulation engine [Scylla](https://github.com/bptlab/scylla) using a tailored [plugin](https://github.com/INSM-TUM/Scylla-Plugin--SOPA).

+Have a look at the [demo](./demo) folder for a little demonstration how the extension works.

 ## Quick Start
 The fastest way to setup the system is to use the provided `docker-compose` file provided with this repository - no git checkout needed.
 As a prerequisite, Docker needs to be installed
 To do so, first download  the <a href="./docker-compose.yml" download> docker-compose.yml</a>.